Their Eyes Were Watching God Theme of Memory and the Past

 - How do memories, like dreams, eventually become idealized?
 And how is this idealization a harkening back to Janie’s childhood?

 - Why does Janie want to tell Pheoby the whole story of her life?
 Why not just update Pheoby on what happened after she left town with Tea Cake?

 - Why does Nanny tell Janie about her past?
 What is her goal in relating her past to Janie?
 Does Nanny meet her goal?

 - Do you think that Janie’s memories of the past and the story she tells Pheoby are accurate?
 Do we have any reason to doubt the truth of Janie’s life story?
 Does Hurston want us to assume Janie’s memories are completely true?

 Chew on This

-In Their Eyes Were Watching God, memory is not a fixed entity, but one that constantly changes in retrospect; Janie’s continuing experiences in life often change the ways she interprets old memories and occasionally forces her to recall memories she would not otherwise have remembered.
+In Their Eyes Were Watching God, memory is not a fixed entity but one that constantly changes in retrospect; Janie’s continuing experiences in life often change the ways she interprets old memories and occasionally force her to recall memories she would not otherwise have remembered.